 Content

-Hair loss microneedling is a process that involves making tiny punctures in your scalp to stimulate your hair follicles and promote increased hair regrowth.
-There’s some evidence that these dermarollers and microneedling devices can treat hair loss, though a dermatologist will likely caution that it shouldn’t be your first choice for treatment.
+There’s evidence that these dermarollers and microneedling devices can treat hair loss, though a dermatologist will likely caution that it shouldn’t be your primary or only choice for treatment.
+Research from 2025 supports microneedling in combination with other proven treatments for hair loss.

 Content